weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 General Email Service using **DLIHRMailService** is implemented for the following email modules:

-*   Email Settings in HR Works
+*   Email Settings in HROn

     *   Attendance Exception